-Whether online or in the game's story driven campaign, though, Call of Duty WW2 does require a some sharp observational skills, and plenty of situational awareness.
+Whether online or in the game's story driven campaign, Call of Duty WW2 does require a some sharp observational skills, and plenty of situational awareness.
 Enemy soldiers can often be hard to make out, blending in with the buildings and muddy backdrops, meaning you'll need to keep a close eye out for any signs of movement.
-On the plus side, the game's campaign features regular objective markers to help keep you on the right track, as you push towards the objective.
+On the plus side, the campaign features regular objective markers to help keep you on the right track, as you push towards the objective.

 Call of Duty WWII contains strong, bloody violence, and equally strong language from the very beginning.

 Violence and Gore

 Within a few moments of starting the game's story, you'll see the body of a soldier who's lost his arm, with bits of muscle left dangling at the shoulder, and another fallen comrade who's lost both legs, with just a meaty stump and the very end of a bone where they used to be.
 While enemy soldiers will only give off small puffs of blood when shot with regular weaponry, certain high explosive weapons may sometimes dismember a soldier, leaving them flailing on the floor with no leg.
 Melee attacks are similarly gory - whether the game has you stab a soldier in the neck, or clonk them with the butt of your gun, any melee attack will make the enemy soldier become totally covered in blood, with their face turning into a crimson mask, and their entire torso becoming drenched in claret.

 The level of violence in COD WW2 is the same across all three modes.
 In online multiplayer, soldiers can lose limbs, while in zombies mode, one move sees you hit a zombie in the neck with a shovel, and then start digging/pulling until you tear their head off.

 There's also violence involving animals here, as you'll sometimes come under attack from attack dogs (German shepherds), which you have to kill.